Icaruk/icaruk.dev/src/content/docs/work/projects.md

 - [Trapping rain water](https://github.com/Icaruk/lluvia): This is my solution to the Trapping Rain Water challenge.
 [Demo here](https://icaruk.github.io/lluvia/).
 - [DungeonJS](https://github.com/Icaruk/dungeonJS): One of my first javascript projects, it's a simple game where you need to find the key to enter the door to the next level, the level generation is procedural.
 If you hold the space bar a "bot" will play for you.
 [Demo here](https://icaruk.github.io/dungeonJS/).
-- [Ojson](https://icaruk.github.io/ojoson): JSON visualizer done while learning Svelte.
+- [Ojson](https://github.com/Icaruk/ojoson): JSON visualizer done while learning Svelte.
+[Demo here](https://icaruk.github.io/ojoson/).